helloncanella/useAppState/README.md

 ## Example

-Imagine the situation where we need to open and close a floating menu.
+Take the situation where we need to open and close a floating menu.

 A simple scenario would be the necessity to control its openness from a component, and access its state (`open` and `close`) from another.